AmrElsersy/SFND_3D_Object_Tracking/README.md

 Tracking front car to detect accident time

+### Object Detection
+* Used Yolo version 3 to detect Cars in the scene

 ### Tracking
 * Used classical vision algorithms detecting Keypoints & descriptors
 * Performed Matching KNN algorithm to match keypoints from frame at time(t) and time(t-1)